csc-training/geocomputing_course/materials/moving_data.md

 :::{admonition} Trouble with script execution?
 :class: seealso, dropdown

-Sometimes when we transfer scripts the permissions might get messed up.
+Sometimes when we transfer scripts, the permissions might get messed up.
 A script you could run with `./myscript.sh` on your own computer cannot be run anymore after transfering to the supercomputer.

 You can use `ls -l` to see permissions (r: read, w: write, x: execute):